saradiazdelser/discover_antartica/README.md

     -d, --documentation     adds prodoc documentation
     -v, --version           prints out version

-The program will run a analysis per query file.
-Thus, if one of the query files is a multifasta, all the sequences will be analyzed together.
+The program will run one analysis per query file.
+If there are multiple query files, please input them as a single directory Thus, if one of the query files is a multifasta, all the sequences will be analyzed together.

 #  REQUIREMENTS
 This program requires *Python 3* to work——hence, the '.py' extension.
 If you don't have Python 3, please crawl out of whichever rock you've been living under and install it.